Councillors

 I have lived in this area all my life, being born in Ulverston.
 I have 3 Sons & 2 Grandchildren, who I’m lucky to have living nearby.
 I am interested in what’s going on with our community and have seen a big change in the mix of locals and Holiday homes that there are now.
 I managed a Coach Business here for 16 years and now work seasonally for Lakeside & Haverthwaite railway.

-Nick Chaloner – Parish Clerk
+Cathy Child – Parish Clerk